Magnitus-/ExpressUserLocal/README.md

 Res.locals.ExpressUser.Generated will be defined as an array of one element listing the generated field.

+Res.locals.ExpressUser.GetUpdatedUser will be set to true if the url parameter 'Field' is not EmailField.
+This is in order to give the responder access to the account's email address without having to access the user store.

 - Error Behavior (Next(Err) is called)

 If 'Field' is not a private identifying field, Err.Type will have the value of 'NoID'.